lsst-dm/dmtn-094/index.rst

 will also implement `PKCE <#pkce>`__ with long-lived refresh tokens and short lived access tokens.
 This can enable delegation to untrusted computing environments, such as the Grid - realizing a complete implementation of SciTokens.

+.. note:: We do not anticipate taking a capability-only approach to authorization, with no
+          identity provided at all.
+This differs slightly from the SciTokens approach, which prefers detailed, path-based capabilities and provides identity solely for informational purposes.

 Identity tokens - OpenID Connect